brandonocasey/habitat/README.md

 	* redirect to variables for unit tests. using > or | if possible
 	* better tests for one_time_question
 * Implement something to auto run unit tests on git
-* Find out what variables plugin authors need
+* abstract the varaibles passed to plugin authors
+* dont force write/read to be passed the config file

 # Future Features